Key Takeaways

 Chapare Hemorrhagic Fever virus

 At a hospital in La Paz, Bolivia, several people were treated for hemorrhagic fever.
-It was not Ebola that afflicted these patients, but another virus that causes similar symptoms: the Chapare virus.
+It was not Ebola that afflicted these patients, but another virus that caused similar symptoms: the Chapare virus.
 Five people who came in contact with these patients were also infected, including a medical assistant, an ambulance driver, and a gastroenterologist from the hospital.
 Two of them died as a result of this infection.

 This happened in 2019 and was the first description of person-to-person transmission of the Chapare virus.
 This case was the subject of a conference of scientists from the CDC (Centers for Disease Control and Prevention) at the last congress of the American Society of Tropical Medicine and Hygiene.
 Scientists are particularly concerned about the spread of this virus, which is still poorly understood.